Alistair Young

 About Alistair

-The focus of these due diligence investigations was on identifying the environmental legal risks associated with such projects including the environmental licensing, permitting and authorisation requirements and possible objections and appeals by interested and affected parties.
+His focus of due diligence investigations was on identifying the environmental legal risks associated with such projects including the environmental licensing, permitting and authorisation requirements and possible objections and appeals by interested and affected parties.
 Alistair has also represented numerous renewable energy developers relating to appeals and judicial reviews by interested and affected parties against the issuing of environmental authorisations for proposed renewable energy projects.

 Credentials